pl-wnifc/humdrum-polish-scores/README.md

 The main user interface for these digital scores is at https://polishscores.org.
 All transcriptions include scans of the physical scores.

 Represented libraries and archives
 ----------------------------------

 Here are a list archives represented in the repository.
 Directory names are based on the RISM siglum of the archive.
-Click on the siglum in the first column to see a list of the Humdrum digital transcriptions, or click on the name of the archive to visit its webpage.
+Click on the archive icon in the first column to see a list of the scores at https://polishscores.org, or click on the directory name in the first column to see a list of the Humdrum digital transcriptions for the given archive on Github, or click on the name of the archive to visit its webpage.

 The `Scores` column lists the number of digital transcriptions within each archive directory, and the `Notes` column gives the number of